NoThisIsPatrik/frameit/README.md

 This is a set of routines for processing keyframes from a video file.

 It uses postgres, expecting a postgresql db named framedb to exist.
+One can be created with:

+sudo -u postgres createdb framedb

 Some of it is written in python3, with key portions in C++.
 The actual processing should probably be in paralell, but how to achive that would depend a little on where this should run.
 A lot more handling would of course also be required, but again, as an example project without an actual flow in or out, setting up more of a surrounding seems a bit presumptive.